10 Smart City Apartment Ideas to Make Every Room Work Harder

 Awkward corners can become reading nooks, storage zones, work corners, or small display areas.

-Small apartments often include awkward corners, strange wall gaps, unused alcoves, or narrow spaces beside furniture.
+Smaller homes often include awkward corners, strange wall gaps, unused alcoves, or narrow spaces beside furniture.
 These areas may look too small to matter, but they can become some of the most useful parts of your home when handled correctly.

 A corner near a window can become a reading nook with a small chair, wall lamp, and tiny side table.
 A gap beside the fridge can hold a slim rolling cart.
 A narrow wall between doors can hold vertical hooks, a mirror, or a shallow shelf.
 An empty corner in the bedroom can become a clothes rack, plant stand, or compact vanity.